 Tasting notes: Juicy, round and friendly with a dusting of fine tannin.
-Plum and general grapiness abound with notes of fig, olive and pleasingly rustic earthiness.
+Plum and general grapiness abound with notes of fig, olive, ripe red fruit and pleasingly rustic earthiness.
 There is a wonderful fresh funk that always accompanies Negroamaro as well in a bright, almost glou glou-vibrant style.

 The phrase “Vinum in Agris” means “wine of the countryside,”